swrp/Track-Mountaineer/README.md

 * Turn off the Bluetooth discoverable mode after pairing of the devices, since once the devices are paired they can remember each other
 * Always turn off the Bluetooth when not in use
 * Verify the firmware updates from the vendors website before updating the device.

+As a **misuser**, I want to **sniff the traffic between the wearable device and the mobile application** so I can **send different values to the application/perform a man-in-the-middle attack**.

+**Mitigations:**
+* Encrypt the Bluetooth channel, so that the adversary cannot figure out the BLE packets.

 ## Architectural Diagram